 Studio Ghibli Museum in Tokyo

 History of creation

-The idea to create the Studio Ghibli Museum in Tokyo arose in 1998.
-The appearance of the museum was influenced by the legendary animator's impression of European architecture.
-He made the project in a very original way - in the form of sketches, which he usually draws when creating films.
-For example, a map is printed in the booklets that are handed to guests at the entrance.
-Miyazaki made her sketch in the summer of 1999.
-The famous animator believes that in the anime museum the soul rests, and it should be carefully studied.
+The idea to create the Ghibli Anime Studio Museum in Tokyo originated in 1998.
+The museum's appearance was influenced by the legendary animator's impression of European architecture.
+He made the project in a very original way - in the form of sketches, which he usually draws when making films.
+For example, a map is printed in the booklets that guests receive at the entrance.
+Miyazaki made her sketch back in the summer of 1999.
+The famous animator believes that the soul rests in the anime museum, and it needs to be carefully studied.

-Purchasing entrance tickets to the Studio Ghibli Museum in Tokyo is very unique.
+The purchase of entrance tickets to the Ghibli Anime Studio Museum in Tokyo is very peculiar.
 They can only be purchased in advance at special ticket offices that have a certificate.
 There are such ticket offices in Tokyo itself, in travel agencies in Europe, the United States and others.
-Online ticket purchases can be made promptly at 10 a.m.
-Tokyo time on the 10th of any month for visits in the following month.
-This is difficult to do in Japan itself.
-The Studio Ghibli Museum in Tokyo is widely popular and sells out all available tickets in less than an hour.
-At the entrance there is a ticket office, a sign saying “open” is posted, Totoro (the troll from the movie) is silently watching from the ticket office, but he is not selling tickets!
-Resellers take advantage of the shortage of tickets by raising prices tenfold.
+Online ticket purchase is possible at exactly 10 a.m.
+Tokyo time on the 10th of any month for a visit in the following month.
+It is difficult to do this in Japan itself.
+The Ghibli Anime Studio Museum in Tokyo is widely popular, with all available tickets selling out in less than an hour.
+There is a ticket counter at the entrance, an "open" sign is posted, Totoro (the troll from the movie) is silently watching from the box office, but he is not selling tickets!
+Resellers take advantage of the shortage of tickets, inflating the price by a dozen times.

+Studio Ghibli Museum in Tokyo